On the P\'olya Frequency Order of the de Bruijn--Newman Kernel: Certified Failure at Order Five: Computational Verification

 \begin{lemma}[Entry enclosures] The $5\times 5$ Toeplitz matrix $M_5$ with $(u_0,h)=(0.01,0.05)$ has entries $[M_5]_{ij} = K(0.01 + (i-j)\cdot 0.05)$ for $i,j\in\{0,1,2,3,4\}$.
 The distinct values correspond to $n = i-j \in \{-4,\ldots,4\}$.
 Since $u_0 = 0.01 \ne 0$, the kernel $K(0.01 + n\cdot 0.05) = \Phi(|0.01 + n\cdot 0.05|)$ takes nine genuinely distinct values; in particular $K(0.01+n\cdot 0.05) \ne K(0.01-n\cdot 0.05)$ for $n\ne 0$.
 Setting $c_n = K(0.01 + n\cdot 0.05)$, the rigorous enclosures are:

 These enclosures are obtained by computing $\Phi_N(|c|)$ with $N = 50$ using \texttt{mpmath.iv} at 80-digit precision, then widening each endpoint by $\pm 10^{-70}$ to absorb the truncation error of Lemma~\ref{lem:truncation}.
-The \texttt{mpmath.iv} module tracks all rounding errors via directed rounding in IEEE~754 arithmetic, so the stated intervals are rigorous. \end{lemma}
+The \texttt{mpmath.iv} module tracks rounding errors with outward-rounded interval operations, so the stated intervals are rigorous. \end{lemma}

 \begin{proposition}[Certified negative determinant] Let $M_5$ be the $5\times 5$ Toeplitz matrix with entries $[M_5]_{ij} = K(u_0 + (i-j)h)$ for $(u_0,h) = (0.01, 0.05)$.
 Then

 and in particular $\det(M_5) < 0$. \end{proposition}